brett-olsen/C64-Bridge-Project/README.md

 <img width="917" height="41" alt="Screenshot_20260117_214536" src="https://github.com/user-attachments/assets/f8d16af5-c0f8-4176-84a9-fa39706653e8" />
 <br><br>

+> [!NOTE]
-**NOTE: If you run VibeC64 inside a venv, run the bridge from the same environment (or ensure required Python packages are installed system-wide).**
+> NOTE: If you run VibeC64 inside a venv, run the bridge from the same environment (or ensure required Python packages are installed system-wide).

 <br>

 If all is well, VibeC64 will launch in a browser window as normal, as part of the startup VibeC64 is going to display two important sanity checks we are interested in, in the below image we can see the following two lines:<br>